What is a Chapter?

 Setting up Your Chapter:

-1. Register your Cancer Kids First chapter
+2. Apply to register your Cancer Kids First chapter

 4. Appoint your chapter's officers